-- White sugar and 1 stick of unsalted butter, at room temperature
+- White sugar and unsalted butter

-- 2 large egg yolks & vanilla extract
+- Egg yolks & vanilla extract

 How to Make Alfajores Cookies